-If you are at all like me and have watched some of the European Championships that took place this summer in Poland and the Ukraine, then you probably remember seeing television ads for Adidas’ smart MiCoach tools.
-These ads touted about the dawn of smart soccer…er excuse me football.
-Interestingly enough, organizations like Major League Soccer (MLS) were clearly listening.
-This year the MLS and Adidas partnered to host what was dubbed “the world’s first smart soccer game.”
+If you’re anything like me and caught some of the European Championships this summer in Poland and Ukraine, you likely remember the TV ads for Adidas’ smart MiCoach tools.
+These ads claimed a new era of smart soccer… or, I mean, football.
+Interestingly, organizations like Major League Soccer (MLS) were paying attention.
+This year, MLS and Adidas teamed up to host what was called “the world’s first smart soccer game.”

 During the 2012 MLS All Star Game in Philly, for the first time players participated in using Adidas’ MiCoach.
 MiCoach consisted of a small green device placed between soccer player’s shoulder blades.
 These green cells transmitted vital data back to iPads accessible by each team’s coaches and their respective training staff.
 With MiCoach, coaches (and eventually fans) during the All Star game were able to “monitor biometrics on their players, including heart rate, speed, and power, packaged in a slick user interface.”